 Notes:

-- Appropriate dress is required for a visit to palaces and temples.
-Shorts, mini-skirts, tight fitting trousers, sleeveless shirts or vests, and sandals are NOT allowed.
+• Appropriate attire is required for visits to palaces and temples.
+Shorts, mini-skirts, tight-fitting trousers, sleeveless shirts or vests and sandals are NOT allowed.

-- Nang Leong market is better visited on a weekday.
-The weekends can be quite quiet.
+• Nang Leong Market is best visited on weekdays, as weekends can be considerably quieter.

 You might also like...